wuqi-coder/RNSD/README.md

 # RNSD
-This is an official PyTorch release of the paper "Realistic Noise Synthesis with Diffusion Models"
+AAAI25:Realistic Noise Synthesis with Diffusion Models.
+The code is currently under organization, and we are commited to releasing it promptly upon completion.